osanj/osanj.github.io/content/post/spring-dynamics-interpolation/index.md

 $$

 Remember that the force of a spring is proportional to its extension.
 That means compressing the spring results in a negative force.
 When switching the position of the bottom board to `Pos B`, it will instantly extend the spring which changes $$F_{kf}$$ and therefore stimulate the system.
-To represent this system in Simulink rearranging the equation as a formula of the highest order of x is helpful.
+To represent this system in Simulink rearranging the equation as a formula of the highest order of $$x$$ is helpful.

 $$
 \begin{aligned}